Mark I. Schwartz Director 202-737-9632

 Before joining FDA, Mr. Schwartz was a commercial litigator in Washington, D.C., and prior to that, in his native Montreal, Canada.
 He has law degrees from Duke University School of Law and l’Université de Sherbrooke (Canada), as well as a Bachelor of Science degree from McGill University (Canada).

 Mr. Schwartz has been an Adjunct Professor of Food and Drug Law at both George Mason University School of Law and Howard University School of Law, and he was a member of the Food and Drug Law Journal Editorial Advisory Board from 2008-2011.
-He has also written extensively, and has published editorials in the New York Times, International Herald Tribune, Wall Street Journal, Barron’s Magazine, Forbes, Christian Science Monitor, National Post, Financial Times, and Globe & Mail, among others.
+He has also written extensively, and has published editorials in the New York Times, International Herald Tribune, Wall Street Journal, Barron’s Magazine, Bloomberg, Forbes, Christian Science Monitor, National Post, Financial Times, and Globe & Mail, among others.

 Education & Admissions